Azure-Samples/Cognitive-Speech-TTS/README.md

 # Azure TTS Samples

 Microsoft Text to speech service now is officially supported by [Speech SDK](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/speech-sdk) now.
 It is recommended way to use TTS in your service or apps.
-It supports both REST and Websocket connection to the service.
-This repo still contains sample in various languages for using Text-to-Speech.
-We will also support the common development questions using the issues tracker.

-Recommend to run the CSharp example first which is always kept up to date.

 # Azure TTS Customer Story
 * AT&T (Media and Entertainment) - [AT&T Launches Looney Tunes 5G Experience - YouTube](https://www.youtube.com/watch?v=MkeI7Aaf7hk)